microsoft/CSS-Exchange/README.md

 DaysWorth | The number of days to go back from today for log collection.
 Default value: 3 ExmonLogmanName | A list of names that we want to collect for Exmon data.
 The default name is `Exmon_Trace`.
 ExperfwizLogmanName | A list of names that we want to collect performance data logs from.
 The default names are `Exchange_Perfwiz` and `ExPerfwiz`.
 (For both styles of Experfwiz)
+ConnectivityLogs | Enables the following switches and their logs to be collected: `FrontEndConnectivityLogs`, `HubConnectivityLogs`, and `MailboxConnectivityLogs`
 OutlookConnectivityIssues | Enables the following switches and their logs to be collected: `AutoDLogs`, `DailyPerformanceLogs`, `EWSLogs`, `Experfwiz`, `IISLogs`, `MAPILogs`, `RPCLogs`, and `ServerInformation`
 PerformanceIssues | Enables the following switches and their logs to be collected: `DailyPerformanceLogs`, `Experfwiz`, and `ManagedAvailabilityLogs`
 PerformanceMailflowIssues | Enables the following switches and their logs to be collected: `DailyPerformanceLogs`, `Experfwiz`, `MessageTrackingLogs`, `QueueInformation`, and `TransportConfig`
+ProtocolLogs | Enables the following switches and their logs to be collected: `FrontEndProtocolLogs`, `HubProtocolLogs`, and `MailboxProtocolLogs`
 ScriptDebug | Enable to display all the verbose lines in the script.
 SkipEndCopyOver | If the Servers parameter is used, by default we will attempt to collect all the data back over to the local server after all the data was collected on each server.